marionebl/jaketrent-blog/content/post/style-file-input.md

 tags:
   - "css"
 description: File input fields are notoriously painful to style.
 Here are a few quick tips to that will save you some dead ends.
-keywords: style file input, css, double click file input in ie, trigger click on file input
+metaKeywords: style file input, css, double click file input in ie, trigger click on file input
 published: true
 image: https://i.imgur.com/sm1b2ok.jpg
 ---